priyankarpal/projectshut/.github/ISSUE_TEMPLATE/translation-.md

 ---
-name: "Translation "
+name: 'Translation '
 about: add your language
-title: " [Translate]"
+title: " Translate"
-labels: Translate
+labels: "\U0001F5E3 Translate"
-assignees: ""
+assignees: ''

 ---

 In which language do you want to translate?